 The decision whether to have surgery for a total knee replacement in San Antonio, TX should be a cooperative one between you, your family physician, and your orthopedic surgeon.
 Your physician may refer you to an orthopedic surgeon for a thorough evaluation to determine if you could benefit from the surgery.

 Most patients who undergo total knee replacement in San Antonio, TX are age 60 to 80 but, orthopedic surgeons evaluate patients individually.
 Recommendations for surgery are based on a patient’s pain and disability, not age.
 Patients as young as age 16 and older than 90 have undergone successful total knee replacements.
 Dr. Peter Holmes of Sports, Occupational and Knee Surgery along with his staff of professionals will ensure that you receive the right diagnosis for you and will follow you to assure your future good health and performance.
 We hope to be your practice of choice when undergoing a total knee replacement in San Antonio, TX.

 Knee Replacement Patient Testimonials

 A healthy and happy body are only a click or call away.
-Call Sports, Occupational and Knee Surgery today for a consultation appointment; (210) 696-9000
+Call Sports, Occupational and Knee Surgery today for a knee replacement consultation at (210) 696-9000 at either our San Antonio or Shertz location.